 Mr Jeffrey was able to launch a Section 75 claim, as he’d paid the deposits for the investments on credit cards.
 But his card company, MBNA, rejected the claim, as his deposit payments were debited by PayPal.

-With the help of the Which?
-Money Helpline, Mr Jeffrey complained to the FOS.
+Mr Jeffrey complained to the FOS.
 It found the deposits were paid to the supplier directly, through a PayPal Here device (a card reader), which kept the debit-creditor-supplier link intact.
 MBNA was ordered to refund him more than £35,000.

 MBNA told us this was the first time it had been approached with a claim regarding PayPal Here, and there was ‘some uncertainty as a result’, but it now understands this doesn’t break the debtor-creditor-supplier chain.
 It apologised for the inconvenience and paid the claim in full.